vigo/textmate1-github-gfm-preview/README.md

 ## License

-This project licensed under MIT.
+This project is licensed under MIT.

 ***